BUILD Scholars Research Training Program

 Note: This class satisfies GE Category F Advanced Skills Capstone requirement.

-Prerequisites of HHS 361 or CLS 361 or ENG 361 or NSCI 361 and upper-division standing.
+Prerequisites of RSCH 361 and upper-division standing.
 The course is cross-listed in multiple colleges.
-Student should enroll in the course within their respective college/discipline
+Students should enroll in the course within their respective college/discipline

 ⇒ Responsible Conduct of Research